holochain/holochain-rust/doc/holochain_101/src/json_string.md

 ```

 The compiler will complain about this because anything deriving `Serialize`
-recursively consist only of values that also implement `Serialize`.
+recursively must consist only of values that also implement `Serialize`.

 There are a few approaches here, each with benefits and tradeoffs.